-Mel’s skills and experience are consolidated in her role as Principal Lecturer on the BA (Hons) Illustration programme at Arts University Plymouth, having long since decided that working alongside the next generation of Illustrators & Image-makers was exactly where she wanted to be.
-As the Illustration provision at Arts University Plymouth has grown from strength to strength, Mel has built a team of dedicated staff to help shape the identity and curriculum of the programme and deliver a high quality HE experience to our undergraduates.
+Mel’s skills and experience are consolidated in her role as Assistant Dean and Principal Lecturer, having long since decided that working alongside the next generation of designers and creatives was exactly where she wanted to be.
+Previously course leader for BA (Hons) Illustration, Mel built a team of dedicated staff to help shape the identity and curriculum of the course, and the Illustration provision at Arts University Plymouth grew from strength to strength

 Shaping Thinking - Mel Brown and Sam Rowe partnered with Diversity Business Incubator, a Knowledge Exchange Funded project (Research England and AUP).
 Shaping Thinking explores how an illustrator's approach to the relationship between text and image can support and benefit professions outside of the creative industries by supporting them to develop their visualisation skills.